 How Does the ADX Indicator Work?

-The ADX indicator is one of three curves that make up the DMI.
+The ADX indicator is one of the three curves that make up the DMI.
 The other two are:

 DI +, Plus Direction Indicator, or Positive Directional Indicator in French